Cooked Rolls

 Lots of fresh food feeders use Prime100 as training treats but they are also a great intermediate step between dry food and raw feeding for sensitive dogs.
 These rolls have a higher price tag than supermarket options because they are apparently of higher quality.

-Duck version, they state that this diet is specifically designed to provide a low GI source of protein and functional fibre for dogs.
+We're going to have a look at the Duck version, they state that this diet is specifically designed to provide a low GI source of protein and functional fibre for dogs.
 Prime100 suggests this diet is ideal for dogs with food sensitivities or food allergies and as a hypoallergenic alternative for dogs that are food sensitive to common proteins. $22.99 for 2 kilos at Petbarn, this price remains the same since I first wrote this article a year ago.

 A year ago the ingredients were: Duck (including ground duck bone), Sweet potato, Tapioca, Potato, Vitamins, minerals, Flaxseed oil, Psyllium husk, Sunflower oil, Evening primrose oil, Salt, Natural digestive enzymes & Celery seed powder.